bonomani/devmon/docs/TEMPLATES.md

 .1.3.4.6.9.4.3.1.20.4 = 5858738454
 <-numOID-> <- index-> = <- value ->
 ```
-- There are multiple result, 1 per line, all those will be stored in the `targetOID` as key-value pairs
+- There are multiple result, 1 per line, all those will be stored in the `targetOID` as
+  key-value pairs
 - Each line carries 2 information :
   - The `index` is of type numeric OID, often simply an Integer.
-As this is the `key` it MUST be unique.
+As this is the `key`
+    it MUST be unique.
   - The `value` can have various types: String, Integer, numericOID, etc.
-- For a `leaf`, there is only 1 result: The targetOID is a scalar (= 1 value) and there is **no index**
+- For a `leaf`, there is only 1 result: The targetOID is a scalar (= 1 value) and there
+  is **no index**

 Note:
-- The meaning of the OID can be confusiong as everything is called `OID`: the targetOID, the numericOID and also the index
+- The meaning of the OID can be confusiong as everything is called `OID`: the targetOID,
+ the numericOID and also the index
-- If a leaf OID is not real SNMP scalar (do not end by 0), the complete table will be retrieved (du to the way snmp work): This is very similar has using the parent OID of type `branch`...
+- If a leaf OID is not real SNMP scalar (do not end by 0), the complete table will be
+retrieved (Due to the way SNMP works): This is very similar has using the parent OID of
+type `branch`...

 ## The transforms file